kevenv/kevenv.github.io/templates/blog/bmp_format.md

     <img src="{{rootImages}}blog/bmp_pixels.svg" style="height: 150px;" alt="Image Pixels">
 </p>

-Due to how the human visual system works, it turns out that we can encode any color using three number: R (Red), G (Green) and B (Blue).
-Those three numbers are often referred to as _color channels_ and they form the _RGB_ color space.
+Due to how the human visual system works, it turns out that we can encode any color using three numbers: R (Red), G (Green) and B (Blue).
+Those three numbers are often referred to as _color channels_ and they form the _RGB color space_.
 This is easier to understand when thinking about mixing lights of different colors:
 <p align="center">
     <img src="{{rootImages}}blog/bmp_rgb.svg" style="height: 150px;" alt="RGB color model">
 </p>

-For example by mixing a red light with green one we obtain a yellow light.
+For example by mixing a red light with a green one we obtain a yellow light.
 We can get white by merging all the lights together and we get black when all the lights are closed.
 By mixing all three fundamental light colors we can make all the possible colors:
 <p align="center">